kmanadkat/gulpbst/README.md

 $ npm run watch
 ```
 > Edit Files of ```/src``` folder, output will be in ```/dist``` folder(same root directory)

+- To remove Unused Bootstrap component, open ```build/src/bstscss/bootstrap.scss``` and simply comment out things you donot need.
+Gulp will take care of building new minified css file at ```build/dist/assets/css``` , As Simple As That!!

 ### Plugins

 Gulp + Bootstrap starter is extended with the following plugins.